karaage0703/mario-ai-challenge/README.md

 ## Rules

-- Enjoy building AI Mario.
+- Enjoy creating AI Mario.
 - Share information.
-- Use Google Colaboratory Notebook.
+- Use Google Colaboratory Notebook(Google Colab Pro is recommended).
 - Use machine learning(End-to-end is preferred).
 - Don't use human instructional information.
 - All rules are flexible and can change.